Enhanced Format and Curriculum

 Models of Counseling Theory

 In addition to the academic program, students will participate in internships during their second year.
-The 9-18 month supervised clinical internships, set up in a variety of community settings, require a total of 600 hours of internship time.
+The 9-18 month supervised clinical internships, established in a variety of community settings, require a total of 700 hours of internship time.
 Students also participate in ongoing consultation groups with faculty consultants and peers concurrent with the internship.

-All our Counseling faculty have years of clinical experience and training and have active clinical practices within the Seattle area.
-Faculty publications include books and journal articles on counseling theory, marriage and family therapy, the training of therapists, family of origin therapy, and systems consultation.
+Our Counseling faculty have years of clinical experience and training and have active clinical practices within the Seattle area.
+Faculty have authored books, chapters, and journal articles on counseling theory, marriage and family therapy, the training of therapists, family of origin therapy, and systems consultation.

-The Counseling curriculum currently meets education requirements within the state of Washington for licensure as a Mental Health Counselor and meets curriculum requirements for licensure as a Marriage & Family Therapist with the addition of one elective course, also offered in Seattle.
-Graduates who are licensed as Marriage & Family Therapists with the state of Washington qualify for membership with the American Association for Marriage & Family Therapy (AAMFT).
+The Counseling curriculum currently meets education requirements within the state of Washington for licensure as a Mental Health Counselor and meets curriculum requirements for licensure as a Marriage & Family Therapist.
+Students from adjacent states such as Oregon, California, Idaho, and Montana can qualify for licensure in their specific states with the addition of elective courses available through this program.

 For information relating to post-Master's degree licensing requirements contact: